 5G the much-hyped next generation of mobile technology is here.
-A growing number of countries including the U.S, Canda, China, India, U.K, South Africa, Japan, South Korea have piloted some form of 5G network.
-Mobile Smart phone brands with 5G support have also been growing.
+A growing number of countries including the U.S, Canada, China, India, the U.K, South Africa, Japan, South Korea have piloted some form of 5G network.
+Mobile Smartphone brands with 5G support have also been growing.

 If you recently bought a smartphone and you aren’t sure if it supports 5G, how can you confirm for sure whether or not your device supports the latest mobile technology standard?